 This bob couldn't look more beachy if it tried.
 Blended warm blondes are mixed throughout to create the overall look that will only get more glowing with every step in the sun.

 Heavier balayage can still look beachy when it's a rich, warm shade, such as this golden caramel.
 Since the base is a dark chestnut, the caramel helps achieve a sun-kissed look.

 You can still get the beachy look, even when staying more cool-toned.
 This cool brown base gets refreshed with cool blonde balayage.

 Go super subtle with these natural balayage highlights that look anything but straight from the salon.
 Tiny caramel pieces are weaved into a robust chestnut brown bob and look absolutely perfect for summer.

-This blonde-brown shade favors the popular rose brown trend, but takes it a little lighter and adds a strawberry tint that’s simply perfect for sunny days this summer.
-The strawberry blonde ends look perfectly blended into the warmer base.
+This blonde-brown shade favors the popular rose brown trend, but takes it a little lighter and adds a strawberry tint that's perfect for sunny days.

 A warm cinnamon brown gets a sunny takeover with some golden and caramel piecey highlights close to the face.
 The dynamic look isn't subtle, but definitely looks pecked by the sun.

 Baby Caramel Bronde

 Give chocolate brown strands a subtle update with caramel bronde babylights throughout.